-- 24. On 8 February 2025, at the invitation of Syrian caretaker Foreign Minister Asaad Hassan al-Shaibani, the Director-General, accompanied by a high-level delegation from the OPCW that included members of the DAT, the FFM and, for the first time, the IIT, visited Damascus to meet both with Syrian interim President Ahmed al-Sharaa and caretaker Foreign Minister Asaad Hassan al-Shaibani. - 25.
-Following the appointment of the Point of Contact by the Syrian interim authorities, communication was established with the Point of Contact and arrangements were made to hold the first in-person discussions in The Hague the following week. - 26.
+- 25. On 8 February 2025, at the invitation of Syrian caretaker Foreign Minister Asaad Hassan al-Shaibani, the Director-General, accompanied by a high-level delegation from the OPCW that included members of the DAT, the FFM and, for the first time, the IIT, visited Damascus to meet both with Syrian interim President Ahmed al-Sharaa and caretaker Foreign Minister Asaad Hassan al-Shaibani. - 26.
+Following the appointment of the Point of Contact by the Syrian authorities, communication was established with the Point of Contact and arrangements were made to hold the first in-person discussions in The Hague the following week. - 27.
 On 26 February 2025, the Secretariat issued a Note on "The Situation in the Syrian Arab Republic in Relation to the Syrian Chemical Weapons Programme and the Way Forward" (S/2376/2025).
 The Note includes, inter alia, details on the activities and elements necessary to draw up an inventory of chemical weapons, chemical weapons sites, equipment, munitions, and other components of the activities related to the Syrian chemical weapons programme, as well as activities and elements necessary to prepare a full and complete declaration and destruction plan.
 The Note also outlines the anticipated resources that the OPCW will need in 2025 to set up the requisite in-country components of the OPCW Mission in the Syrian Arab Republic and to initiate activities.
-As detailed in the Note, the Secretariat's upcoming activities in the Syrian Arab Republic will rely on significant financial and in-kind support from States Parties and the international community at large.

-- 27. On 5 March 2025, the Syrian caretaker Foreign Minister, Mr Asaad Hassan al-Shaibani, delivered an in-person statement at the 108th Session of the Council (EC-108/4).
-In his statement, the caretaker Foreign Minister reaffirmed the commitment of the Syrian interim authorities to dismantle any remains of the chemical weapons programme developed under the previous regime, as well as to ensure that justice is achieved for the victims, and to establish solid international standards to prevent the recurrence of chemical weapons use. - 28.
+As detailed in the Note, the Secretariat's upcoming activities in the Syrian Arab Republic will rely on significant financial and in-kind support from States Parties and the international community at large. - 28.
+On 5 March 2025, the Syrian caretaker Foreign Minister, Mr Asaad Hassan al-Shaibani, delivered an in-person statement at the 108th Session of the Council (EC-108/4).
+In his statement, the caretaker Foreign Minister reaffirmed the commitment of the Syrian authorities to dismantle any remains of the chemical weapons programme developed under the previous regime, as well as to ensure that justice is achieved for the victims, and to establish solid international standards to prevent the recurrence of chemical weapons use. - 29.
 On 29 April 2025, the Secretariat issued a Note on "Estimated Costs of OPCW Mandated Activities to Resolve the Remaining Issues Surrounding the Syrian Chemical Weapons Programme" (S/2397/2025).
-This Note provides further details on the changed situation in the Syrian Arab Republic since the fall of the Assad regime in December 2024, including the recognition by the Syrian interim authorities of all the mandates entrusted to the Secretariat by the decisions of the OPCW policy-making organs, as well as the associated tasks carried out by the DAT, the FFM, and the IIT.
+This Note provides further details on the changed situation in the Syrian Arab Republic since the fall of the Assad regime in December 2024, including the recognition by the Syrian authorities of all the mandates entrusted to the Secretariat by the decisions of the OPCW policy-making organs, as well as the associated tasks carried out by the DAT, the FFM, and the IIT.
 The Note focuses on the Secretariat's estimates of costs of OPCW-mandated activities in the Syrian Arab Republic, including operational costs and capacity-building assistance related to measures to prevent the re-emergence and proliferation of chemical weapons and training and equipment to enable the Syrian National Authority to respond to and investigate chemical weapons issues and incidents effectively.
 The Note also underscores the importance of in-kind contributions from States Parties or international actors that could provide timely and effective support to OPCW operations in the Syrian Arab Republic.
-Finally, as highlighted in the Note, all of the Secretariat's mandates in relation to the Syrian chemical weapons programme stand, and deployments will continue to be carried out without deprioritising any of them. - 29.
-On 5 June 2025, the Secretariat issued a Note entitled "Call for Voluntary Contributions to Participate in Financing the OPCW Activities in the Syrian Arab Republic" (S/2413/2025).
-The Note includes additional background information on the work to verify the Syrian Arab Republic's initial declaration, the multiple cases of chemical weapons use in the Syrian Arab Republic documented by the Secretariat, and the identification of perpetrators of such use in a number of these cases by the Secretariat.
-The Note provides updated estimates on the cost of activities in the Syrian Arab Republic for the remainder of 2025 and estimated funding requirements for 2026 and 2027.
+Finally, as highlighted in the Note, all the Secretariat's mandates in relation to the Syrian chemical weapons programme stand, and deployments will continue to be carried out without deprioritising any of them.